Alexander the Great

-Alexander III of Macedon (Ἀλέξανδρος; 20/21 July 356 BC – 10/11 June 323 BC), better known as Alexander the Great, was king of Macedon, an ancient Greek kingdom.
-He succeeded his father Philip II to the throne in 336 BC at the age of 20 and spent most of his reign conquering the Persian Empire and conducting lengthy military campaigns.
-By the age of 30, he had created one of the largest empires in history, stretching from Greece to northwestern India.
+Alexander III of Macedon (Ἀλέξανδρος; 20/21 July 356 BC – 10/11 June 323 BC), most commonly known as Alexander the Great, was king of the ancient Greek kingdom of Macedon from 336 BC until his death.
+He was the son of Philip II, born to him by his fourth wife, Olympias, and ascended to the throne at the age of 20 after Philip was assassinated.
+Alexander spent most of his reign conducting a lengthy military campaign throughout Asia and Egypt, and by the age of 30, he had created one of the largest empires in history, stretching from Greece to northwestern India.
 He was undefeated in battle and is widely considered to be one of history's greatest and most successful military commanders.

-Alexander was tutored by Aristotle, until the age of 16.
-In 335 BC, shortly after assuming the throne of Macedon, he launched a campaign in the Balkans and reasserted control over Thrace and parts of Illyria before marching on the city of Thebes, which was subsequently destroyed in battle.
-Alexander then assumed leadership of the League of Corinth, created by his father, and used it and his authority over all Greeks to invade Persia.
+Born in Pella, Macedon, Alexander was tutored by the philosopher and polymath Aristotle until the age of 16.
+In 335 BC, shortly after assuming the throne of Macedon, he launched a campaign in the Balkans and reasserted control over Thrace and parts of Illyria before marching on the city of Thebes, which was subsequently destroyed.
+Alexander then assumed leadership of the League of Corinth, created by his father.